 Communication clinical trials at UCSF

-1 in progress, 0 open to new patients
+2 in progress, 1 open to eligible people

-Sorry, in progress, not accepting new patients
+Sorry, not yet accepting patients